Low Carb Cloud Bread with Greek Yogurt

 Recipe Tips

 • Sprinkle anything you want on cloud bread when it comes out of the oven.
-Some of my favorites are bagel seasoning, sesame seeds, poppy seeds, garlic powder, or just a simple sprinkle of sea salt.
+Some of my favorites are everything but the bagel seasoning, sesame seeds, poppy seeds, garlic powder, or just a simple sprinkle of sea salt.

-• It is important that the eggs are room temperature–not warmed in a bowl of warm water or the microwave, but true room temperature.
-I leave mine out for at least 3 hours on the counter.
-I think this helps the cloud bread batter turn out fluffy and not runny.
-I also pull out my Greek yogurt before, but not necessarily 3 hours before.
+• It’s important that the eggs are at true room temperature—not warmed in the microwave or a bowl of warm water.
+I usually leave mine out on the counter for at least 3 hours.
+I’ve found this really helps the cloud bread turn out fluffy instead of runny.
+I also take out the Greek yogurt ahead of time, though it doesn’t need to sit out quite as long.

-• Freezing: I have never had a batch of cloud bread last long enough to freeze–we always eat it that day.
+I have never had a batch of cloud bread last long enough to freeze–we always eat it that day.
 Since cloud bread is so fragile, I’d be nervous about it becoming soggy after you freeze it.
-I have had readers say they have frozen it with good results.
+Though, I have had readers say they have frozen it with good results.

 Healthy Eating Plans